antronerds/r2-tutorials/docs/Differential_Expression.md

-1. Logon to the R2 homepage using your credentials and make sure the **Single Dataset** field is selected in field 1.
+1. Log on to the R2 homepage using your credentials and make sure the **Single Dataset** field is selected in field 1.
 2. Make sure the **Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2** dataset is selected in
     field 2 (see chapter 1 of the tutorial for more information about the selection of a dataset).